-The Low-Frequency Internal Oscillator (LFINTOSC) is a factory calibrated 31 kHz internal clock source.

-The LFINTOSC is the frequency for the Power-up Timer (PWRT), Windowed Watchdog Timer (WWDT) and Fail-Safe Clock Monitor (FSCM).
+The Low-Frequency Internal Oscillator (LFINTOSC) is a factory-calibrated 31 kHz internal clock source.
+The LFINTOSC is the clock source for the Power-up Timer (PWRT), Watchdog Timer (WDT) and Fail-Safe Clock Monitor (FSCM).
+The LFINTOSC can also be used as the system clock, or as a clock or input source to certain peripherals.

-The LFINTOSC is enabled through one of the following methods:
+The LFINTOSC is selected as the clock source through one of the following methods: